AndieWill510/tinydoor/Options/075-train-before-the-room-is-on-fire.md

 It makes response possible.

-Autistic first aid can work the same way.
+Neurodivergent first aid can work the same way.

 A grounding script.